WaelOGC/futureSelfapp/docs/11-payments-and-billing.md

 **Payment Method**:
 - Users can pay using their PayPal account
 - PayPal handles authentication and payment processing
-- Future Self receives payment confirmation from PayPal
+- FutureSelfApp receives payment confirmation from PayPal
-- No PayPal account details stored in Future Self systems
+- No PayPal account details stored in FutureSelfApp systems

 **Checkout Process**:
 - User selects PayPal as payment method
 - User is redirected to PayPal for authentication
 - User confirms payment on PayPal
-- PayPal redirects back to Future Self with payment confirmation
+- PayPal redirects back to FutureSelfApp with payment confirmation
-- Future Self processes payment confirmation and completes transaction
+- FutureSelfApp processes payment confirmation and completes transaction

 **Benefits**:
 - Users can use existing PayPal account